machinat/sociably/website/docs/recognizing-intent.md

 ### Combine Your Own Logic

 Sometimes you might want to add your own recognizing logic.
-Like handling postback data, recognizing emoji or parsing special formats.
+Like handling callback data, recognizing emoji or parsing special formats.
 You can make your own recognizing service for that, like:

 ```js